PSYCHIATRIC DRUGS:

 treatment like electroshock) is a kind of tyranny that can be

 compared, physically and morally, with rape.
-Compare sexual rape
+Compare sexual

 and involuntarily administration of a psychiatric drug injected